 My first indulgence was at Restaurant Dar Zellij.
 Located one mile north of the main square, this hidden gem serves some fantastic dishes.
 The Trablin International Summit welcome dinner was held there.
 It wasn’t dinner, strictly speaking.
 Instead, a constant stream of waiters brought dish after dish around the gathering.
 I honestly didn’t know what half the dishes were, but all of them were special.
 Morocco really does love their spices, and Dar Zellij used them to the full.
 Throughout the dinner, we had several different entertainment shows.
 I didn’t know the names of half the dances, and I was surprised there wasn’t a belly dance (I guess that’s only in American-Moroccan restaurants) but we did get to watch women balancing candle trays on their heads while dancing.
 At the end of the evening, we were brought into a separate room where they had an epic dessert display.
 Morocco certainly knows how to make sweets!

 Then there was the Mes’Lalla restaurant in the Mandarin Oriental Resort.
 I was invited to have a meal at Mes’Lalla after missing the Trablin speakers’ dinner there (I was still on my African desert safari).
 The restaurant is beautifully decorated with Berber styles everywhere, while books and ancient artifacts line the walls.
 My first course was a cream of celery soup, garnished with smoked salmon.
 This was followed by a selection of six different Moroccan salads, (Peppers Taktouka, M’charmel carrots marinated with Atlas spices, M’aslaa tomato with Saffron from Taliouine, Seasoned eggplant Zaalouk, Beetroot and Granny Smith apple, Cherry tomato and pickled onion with cumin).
 The main course was lamb tajine with prunes and caramelized almonds.
 That was as good as it sounds.
-Finally I had dessert: almond mhancha, a Moroccan almond pastry coiled like a snake and topped with ice cream and an orange blossom.
+Finally, I had dessert: almond mhancha, a Moroccan almond pastry coiled like a snake and topped with ice cream and orange blossom.
 If that’s not decadent, I don’t know what is.
 Honestly, I don’t even know how I made it through all that food, except that it was so good I would never have been able to stop myself.

 Marrakech is a city absolutely full of attractions.
 It’s also full of tourists.
 Perhaps too much so.
 Personally, I would recommend getting out of Marrakech to see one of the other cities – Rabat, Tangier, Fez or Casablanca.
 Then there’s Chefchaouen – the blue city.
 A trip to Merzouga for an African desert safari is an absolute must if you’re visiting Morocco.
 Unfortunately, all those locations are several hours away from Marrakech and not feasible as a day trip.
 So if you just have a day or two to explore the city, here are some of the highlights.